 Every day our team talks with people that tell us they want to start using digital X-ray but that they need to go digital at or below a certain price point.
 The good news for all of these people is that there is more than one way to go digital, and each method can accommodate a different price point as well as meet a different set of needs.

-Take a look at the digital X-ray options below to begin building an idea of what might be the best fit for your facility's next solution.
+From CR machines, to flat panel detectors, take a look at the digital X-ray options below to begin building an idea of what might be the best fit for your facility's next solution.

-Option 1: CR Reader
+Option 1: CR Machine